danchoi/fredit/README.md

 very familiar with the command line, git, RVM, Ruby, rake, bundler, or you name it.
 To get Chad started, I would have to install a thousand and one dependencies on Chad's computer.
-I would have to tutor Chad on dozens of rails, bundler, gem, rake, and git incantations.
+I would have to tutor Chad on dozens of rails, bundler, gem, rake, git, and other command line incantations.
 All this just so Chad can tweak the frackin view templates and stylesheets.
 This is madness.
 And if you want to add additional non-Rails people as front-end collaborators, [the King of Sparta kicks you into a pit][sparta].
 Have fun.

 [sparta]:http://www.youtube.com/watch?v=-qR0Uke2XNI